miballe/MongoDBLab/README.md

 This folder was expected to contain a simple HTML page with a JS script that triggered requests to the published queries.

 ## Data folder
 Was intended to contain the clean and raw datasets.
 The dataset is in MongoDB since the CSV was too big for GitHub.
 Even a ZIP was too big.
+It contains the data cleaning steps instead in a single PDF file.